Prince Harry, Duchess Meghan Were Exhausted In Their Most Candid Official Wedding Photo, Photographer Reveals

 — Stella McCartney (@StellaMcCartney) May 19, 2018

 On Tuesday, Meghan and Harry had their first official outing as a married couple.
-As The Inquisitr previously reported, Meghan looked like she fit in with the British royal family really well, even holding hand and kissing the Duchess of Cornwall on the cheek at one point.
+As The Inquisitr previously reported, Meghan looked like she fit in with the British royal family really well, even holding hands and kissing the Duchess of Cornwall on the cheek at one point.

 Prince Harry and Duchess Meghan may have some downtime now until their next engagement.
 According to The Express, they will be taking a break from royal duties so that they can enjoy married life, based on a statement from the James Brookes, Director of Broadcasting and Communications at Royal Central.
 Brookes says that it’s likely that we won’t see them until mid-June at the Royal Ascot.